 - managing the world-wide launch of the Stakeholder Circle® methodology and software tool.

 Patrick a Fellow of the Australian Institute of Company Directors, and the Chartered Institute of Building.
-He is a graded Arbitrator, a trained Mediator and an experienced Negotiator; and has been a member of the AIPM, APM (UK) and PMI for over 25 years.
+He is a trained Mediator and an experienced Negotiator; and has been a member of the AIPM, APM (UK) and PMI for over 25 years.

 Raphael M Düa researcher, innovator and writer of Critical Path software, Forensic Project Controls and Governance as a project management practitioner, a long career that includes 20 years teaching at the School of Architecture, Planning and Building - University of Melbourne and 4 years a member of the Medicine, Health Sciences and Nursing Faculty - Monash University as well as three years with the Northern Ontario School of Medicine

 With a proven record of accomplishment and performance on major defence projects spanning from Oberon and Collins Class submarines, Anzac frigates as well as F-111 maintenance over many years he has good team leadership qualities, complemented by excellent communication skills; committed, confident with determination to complete tasks successfully good at making tough decisions to the benefit of projects quickly and works to deliver on promises.

 Has pioneered a number of project management innovations, including the Ladder Methodology and Location Based Resource Planning, has written widely on the use of CPM in construction and in Earned Value Performance Management and Resource Scheduling.